-Samples collected from identified locations indicate the soil is sandy type and the pH value ranging from 7.80 to 8.18, which shows that the soil is alkaline in nature.
+Samples collected from identified locations indicate the soil is sandy type near project site and the pH value ranging from 7.25 to 8.6, which shows that the soil is alkaline in nature.
+Potassium is found to be from 107 mg/kg to 165 mg/kg.